-Residents and businesses should always follow the South Florida Water Management District's Year-Round Landscape Irrigation Rule.
-The rule limits landscape irrigation to two days a week, with a three-day-a-week provision for some counties.
+Residents and businesses should currently follow the South Florida Water Management District's Year-Round Landscape Irrigation Rule.
+This water conservation rule limits landscape irrigation to two days a week, with a three-day-a-week provision for some counties.
 Utilizing the rule's flexibility, some city and county governments have adopted alternative landscape irrigation ordinances based on local water demands or system limitations.